nezam83uddin/Uipath/10_DateTime.md

-## 1. Adding Staring Date, Ending Date and total duration of each process
+## 1. Adding (In datatable row )Staring Date, Ending Date and total duration of each process

 ```java
 dateTime_startTime = DateAndTime.Now